AutoSponge/multiple-express-server-scaffold/README.md

 ## What this can scaffold do

 With this scaffold, you can setup one or more servers.
-Use the `config.json` file to define additional servers, copy the appropriate areas of the `Gruntfile.js`, and place your code in the appropriate folder.
+Use the `config.json` file to define additional servers and copy the app folder (renaming it to match the config).
 If you specify `https`, the script will generate a new certificate which you will need to accept when the server's `open` path opens in the browser.

 ## Getting Started